Mohammed-Ryiad-Eiadeh/GeniGraph_Implementation_Project/README.md

 | GeniGraph | ✔️ | ✔️ | ✔️ | ❌ | ✔️ | ✔️ | ✔️ | Bidirectional |

 # Datasets We Used In Our Work

+For our assessment, we used ten distinct attack graphs, each symbolizing a different interdependent system and network structure.
+We divided these datasets into three groups.
+The first group contains four attack graphs from real-world interconnected systems, namely DER.1, SCADA, E-commerce, and VOIP.
+Signifies an attack step, and we consider every edge to be bidirectional.
+The second group consists of two graph typologies, referred to as HG1 and HG2, which were introduced in earlier studies.
+The third group includes four datasets from a renowned interactive scientific graph data repository, named aves-sparrow-social-2009 (ASC2009), aves-sparrowlyon-flock-season3 (ASFS3), aves-weaver-social-03 (AWS03), and aves-barn-swallow-non-physical (ABSNP).
+This repository is a network data collection produced by top-tier US niversities.
+Now, if you want to applay these approaches on your own datasets (database since I believe that text file is a form of database), then you need to mimic our data format by following these instruction:
+1) First line in your data should be *"17 <--# of nodes, 122 edges"* or *"17 <--# of nodes"* or *"17"*.

 | System | # Nodes | # Edges | # Critical Assets | $v_s$ / $v_m$ | Graph Type | run-time $F_1$ | run-time $F_2$ |
 | --- | --- | --- | --- | --- | --- | --- | --- |
 | SCADA [12] | 13 | 20 | 6 | 1 / 13 | Bidirectional | 4921 | 5858 |